Scientists watch growing Antarctic crack but aren't alarmed

 WASHINGTON (AP) — Scientists are watching, but not alarmed by, a growing crack at the edge of a key floating ice shelf in Antarctica.

-New images show the long-watched crack in the Larsen C ice shelf grew 11 miles (18 kilometers) in the last few weeks.
-Another dozen more miles and a Delaware-sized iceberg could break off and float away.
-Large icebergs do periodically break off from Antarctica.
-The crack is now about 60 miles long (97 kilometers).
+New images show the long-watched rift in the Larsen C ice shelf grew 11 miles (18 kilometers) in the last few weeks.
+The crack is now about 60 miles long (97 kilometers) and about 300 feet wide (100 meters).

+If it grows another dozen miles, a Delaware-sized iceberg could break off and float away.

-University of Colorado scientist Ted Scambos said the section could break off soon, likely in March.
-But he and other scientists say they don’t see signs that it would result in a catastrophic collapse of the entire shelf.
-That’s what happened in 2002 to the Larsen B shelf, allowing inland glaciers to shrink rapidly.
+University of Colorado scientist Ted Scambos said that could happen soon, likely in March, and would “cut deeper to the bone” of the ice shelf, changing its shape.
+Ice shelves — sheets of floating ice — wrap around three-quarters of the South Pole’s coastline.
+They provide protection and support for inland glaciers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.